 Take a moment.
 How did connecting make you feel?

 Let your loved ones know about your experience and invite them to join in!
 Use #MadeToConnect on social media and share this link.

 We're eager to hear your stories, too.
 Email us at MadeToConnect@hhs.gov so we can learn & share your stories to inspire more connection.

 There are many ways to connect.
 Here are some ways 5-for-5 Challenge participants are choosing to connect with themselves and others, using actions from the Made to Connect Card Deck.

-As part of this national effort, the Surgeon General will be visiting university campuses to talk about the importance of social connection and youth mental health.
+Recognizing the significant challenges that loneliness, social isolation, and mental health pose to college-aged Americans, the Surgeon General recently visited university campuses to talk about the importance of social connection and youth mental health.